-We would like to thank everyone who has taken the time to give us their about local health services.
+We would like to thank everyone who has taken the time to give us their views and share their experiences about local health services.
 This feedback has very much helped to inform this strategy.

 As we develop our more detailed plans we will continue to seek the views of our staff, partners, patients and members of the public.
 So we thank you in advance for your contribution.